Ethiopia–Russia relations: Current relations

 During the Ethiopian-Eritrean War of the 1990s, Russia provided fighter jets and pilots to the then Ethiopian Air Force.

 During the Tigray War, Russian Foreign Minister Lavrov said the issue was an internal affair of Ethiopia and that Russia supported the Ethiopian government's efforts.
 The two sides also expressed the need to strengthen exchanges and cooperation in the fields of education, science and technology.

 Relations since the Russian invasion of Ukraine

 Ethiopia abstained in the UN vote condemning Russia's invasion of Ukraine, Ethiopians also queued up to volunteer for Russia's side during the Russo-Ukrainian War.

 On August 23, 2023, at the 15th BRICS summit, Russia along with the other members of BRICS formally invited Ethiopia to join the organization.
 Ethiopia became a full member on January 1, 2024.

 In November 2022, Ethiopia was one of 13 countries that voted against United Nations General Assembly Resolution ES-11/5 which calls for Russia to pay war reparations to Ukraine by creating an international reparations mechanism.

 In April 2022, Ethiopia voted against expelling Russia from the United Nations Human Rights Council.

+In September 2025, Ethiopia and Russia signed a document calling for the planning and construction of a nuclear power plant in the country, in a collaboration with Russia's nuclear corporation Rosatom.